Security

 }

-Note that when using properties that contain multiple secrets, you cannot nest secret values inside each other, and the resulting property will always be a string.
+When using properties that contain multiple secrets, you cannot nest secret values inside each other, and the resulting property will always be a string.
 Secrets can be combined with environment variables, but they cannot be nested.
 See the chapter on configuration environment variables for details.

 Secrets applies only to System configuration entities.